artyom-vetlugin/ClosetAssistant/SUPABASE_SETUP.md

 2. Copy the entire contents of `supabase-setup.sql`
 3. Paste and click **Run**
 4. Verify tables were created in **Table Editor**
+5. Should show "Success.
+No rows returned" when complete

 ### 6. Configure Authentication
 1. Go to **Authentication** → **Settings**